maulikdhameliya/GSTCalculator/README.md

 # GST Calculator

-An application to quickly calculate GST in India
+An application to quickly calculate GST